CSCI-109A-FRP/CSCI-109A-FRP.github.io/00_index.md

 <p>We want to predict the probability for each party to win the 2018 congressional elections and select the one with the highest probability as the winner.</p>

-<p>Above see the map with a preview of our [conclusions] (https://csci-109a-frp.github.io/conclusion) for the 2018 congressional elections.</p>
+Above see the map with a preview of our [conclusions](/conclusion) for the 2018 congressional elections.

 # Problem Statement